 - a family-friendly environment in a high quality public realm, with opportunities for play in residential streets, and a safe environment at day and night.

-4.232 Potential will often exist for development proposals to encourage accessibility by foot, cycle or public transport through the provision of off-site improvements.
-Funding to remedy deficiencies in the transport network, or to provide capacity enhancement, may be sought via planning obligations.
+4.245 Potential will often exist for development proposals to encourage accessibility by foot, cycle or public transport through the provision of off-site improvements.
+Funding to remedy deficiencies in the transport network, or to provide capacity enhancement, may be sought via planning obligations by the Planning Authority.
 Improvements may include, but should not be limited to, the following measures:

 - widening footways and improving road crossings;